w3c/webextensions/proposals/proposal_process.md

 ### Reviewers

-Reviewers should strive to respond to a review within one or two business days;
+Reviewers should strive to respond to a review within one or two business days.
-this is not a strict SLO, but is a target -- we understand that this may not always be possible (e.g. if multiple reviewers are at a summit).
+This is a target, not strict SLO; we understand that this may not always be possible (e.g. if multiple reviewers are at a summit).

-Reviewers should indicate if they are supportive of a proposal by approving it.

 Reviewers should resolve any comment threads they began if they feel the comment has been sufficiently addressed.
 This makes it easy to see if there are outstanding comments.

+Reviewers should indicate they, individually, are happy with a proposal and think it is in good shape to merge by approving it.
+(See [Browser Vendor Support](#browser-vendor-support) for details on indicating support or opposition.)

 Reviewers should *not* block on other reviewers in most cases.
 A reviewer's approval is only indicative of their own approval, not of the readiness of a